Rose & Pearl: Illuminating Moisturizer

 - Apple Stem Cell Extract helps your skin grown fresh new cells.

-Aqua, cetearyl olivate (olive oil derived), sorbitan olivate (olive oil derived), coco-caprylate (coconut oil derived), xylitylglucoside and xylitol, vegetable glycerin, butyrospermum parkii (shea butter), cetyl alcohol, pearl powder, hippophae rhamnoides (sea buckthorn) fruit oil, aloe barbadensis (vera) leaf juice*, matricaria recutita (chamomile) flower extract*, camellia sinensis (green tea) leaf extract*, olea europaea (olive) leaf extract*, prunus amygdalus dulcis (sweet almond) oil, sesamum indicum (sesame) seed oil, simmondsia chinensis (jojoba) seed Oil*, tapioca starch, rose geranium oil, mica, titanium oxide, iron oxide, benzyl alcohol, benzoic acid, sorbic acid.
+Aqua, cetearyl olivate (olive oil derived), sorbitan olivate (olive oil derived), coco-caprylate (coconut oil derived), xylitylglucoside and xylitol, vegetable glycerin, butyrospermum parkii (shea butter), cetyl alcohol, pearl powder, hippophae rhamnoides (sea buckthorn) fruit oil, aloe barbadensis (vera) leaf juice*, matricaria recutita (chamomile) flower extract*, camellia sinensis (green tea) leaf extract*, olea europaea (olive) leaf extract*, prunus amygdalus dulcis (sweet almond) oil, sesamum indicum (sesame) seed oil, simmondsia chinensis (jojoba) seed Oil*, tapioca starch, rose geranium oil, mica, iron oxide, benzyl alcohol, benzoic acid, sorbic acid.

 Cetearyl Olivate (olive oil-derived)